Signs of Brain Tumor in Dogs

 Risk Factors – What Dogs Tend to Develop Brain Tumor?

-Certain types of dogs are more likely to suffer from Signs of Brain Tumor in Dogs.
+Certain types of dogs are more likely to suffer from signs of Brain Tumor in dogs.
 Understanding risk factors makes owners aware of what health changes to watch for.
-Dogs prone to brain tumors include:
+Dogs prone to brain tumours include:

 • Older dogs – The average age at diagnosis is around 11 years